Land Cover Classification

 Towards Zero Hunger Modules

-If you want to find out more about EO and different production systems, approaches, or applications, you can choose from the courses below.
+If you want to learn more about different food production systems, the role of EO, approaches, or applications for mapping and monitoring, you can choose from the courses below.

 Hands-on Tutorials